sjp38/linux/Documentation/vm/damon/faq.rst

 monitoring of various address spaces.
 It is focused on memory management optimization and provides sophisticated accuracy/overhead handling mechanisms.
 Therefore, 'idle pages tracking' and 'perf mem' could provide a subset of DAMON's output, but cannot substitute DAMON.
-Rather than that, thouse could be configured as DAMON's low-level primitives for specific address spaces.
+Rather than that, those could be configured as DAMON's low-level primitives for specific address spaces.